kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

     }
 })();
 {% endprism %}
-There are only a few changes to `scripts.js` but they're important:
+Breaking down the code:
 {% prism javascript %}
 (function(){
 ...
 })();
 {% endprism %}
-The main change is that the function now runs as soon as the page loads instead of being invoked some place in our code.
-This is done with an "immediately invoked function expression", or an <a href="http://benalman.com/news/2010/11/immediately-invoked-function-expression/ target="blank" title="learn about the IIFE">"IIFE"</a>.
+The main change is that the function now ran as soon as the page loaded instead of being invoked some place in our code.
+This was done with an <a href="http://benalman.com/news/2010/11/immediately-invoked-function-expression/ target="blank" title="learn about the IIFE">"immediately invoked function expression", or an "IIFE"</a>.
 {% prism javascript %}
 ...
 var getPlayerInfo = new XMLHttpRequest();